awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

    ```
    aws iam attach-role-policy ^
       --policy-arn your-policy-arn ^
-      --role-name rds-s3-integration-role
+      --role-name rds-s3-import-role
    ```

-1. Add the IAM role to the Aurora PostgreSQL DB cluster by using the AWS Management Console or AWS CLI, as described following\.
+1. Add the IAM role to the DB cluster\.
+You do so by using the AWS Management Console or AWS CLI, as described following\.

-#### Console<a name="collapsible-section-1"></a>
+##### Console<a name="collapsible-section-1"></a>

 **To add an IAM role for a PostgreSQL DB cluster using the console**